armalite/pointless/README.md

 Pointless is the AI buddy that reads your Jira tickets and codebase, then pretends it knows how long it'll take - just like your team, but faster.

+## Status
-*Status:* WORK IN PROGRESS.
-This repo currently contains the project scaffold (CLI + FastAPI) and a deterministic placeholder estimator for smoke tests.
-The real product is the LLM-based estimator with progressive retrieval from Jira + GitHub.
+ - WORK IN PROGRESS.
+ - This repo currently contains the project scaffold (CLI + FastAPI) and a deterministic placeholder estimator for smoke tests.
+ - The real product is the LLM-based estimator with progressive retrieval from Jira + GitHub.

 ## Features